 5) Product and consumer type

-Is your product a repeat buying product or one time sale only?
+Is your product a repeat buying product or a one-time sale only?
 In the above examples, Soap and shampoo is a repeat buying product.
-But once you buy a refrigerator, i doubt you will need another for the next 10 years.
+But once you buy a refrigerator, I doubt you will need another for the next 10 years.
 So in your whole lifetime, you will buy 8-10 refrigerators at the max.
 But in a year, you are likely to buy 40-50 soaps individually.
 That’s 300-400 soaps per individual in their livelihood.
 Multiply that by a billion and you can understand the market potential of the soap industry.

 So how frequently is your product going to be bought again?
 Many toothpaste companies actively push the consumer to brush twice in a day.
 One of the reasons is that your teeth will be better.
 But another reason is that the toothpaste will be consumed faster and you will buy another toothpaste soon.
 Hence the push for brushing twice daily!!

 Is your product completely new in the market?
 How likely is the customer to accept and adopt the same and what are the hurdles to be faced in product adoption?
 Can you forecast them right now?
 Because that will help in determining market potential.

 The above 5 elements will give you a very good idea about the market potential of your product, irrespective of whether the product exists in the market or you are going to launch a new one.
 Remember – this does not apply to innovative products because the market size and growth rate of innovative products are unknown.

 For market potential calculation, you can use the formula –